grimalPaul/TIAM/README.md

 First download the model: [ultralytics/yolov8x-seg](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8x-seg.pt)

 We use multiprocessing for this step.
 If you have more than one GPU, you must count 1 main process, and 2 processes per GPU.
-In other case, we only use two processes.
+Otherwise, we only use two processes.

 ```bash
 python run_detection.py \